sageify/shln/README.md

 By default, the files are imported to ~/.shmod directory.
 To specific a folder, set the SHMOD_HOME environment variable.

+## Todo
+- pull simple unit testing from test/pf.sh into own github
+- modify test/pf.sh to shmod the unit testing
+- pull envy into own.
+- pull expansion into own.
+- clone_opts in shmod.sh is hacky

 ## References
 http://www.etalabs.net/sh_tricks.html